hmrc/api-platform-application-domain/README.md

 # api-platform-application-domain

-Library of Api Platform events used for third party applications.
+Library of common Api Platform application models used for currently used in commands and events.

 ## Running the tests